 Have a question we haven’t answered?
 Please email firstname.lastname@example.org.

 The following Bill 148 questions have been answered by an employment lawyer.
 This list is in no way an exhaustive or complete list of changes to the Employment Standards Act, 2000 or your rights or obligations under the Employment Standards Act, 2000 or any other law in Ontario.
 The following is legal information relevant to Ontario and it is not to be used as legal advice.
-Please note this information was reviewed February 6, 2018.
-If you are reading content after this date it may not be legally accurate.
 There are links to resources that are believed to be legally accurate, but we do not guarantee that the information is accurate, timely or complete.

 If you have questions about your rights or obligations under the Employment Standards Act, 2000 we recommend that you seek legal advice directly.